-The Reserve Bank of India guidelines already permits PACS to become business correspondents of commercial banks and regional rural banks, as and when the District Central cooperative Banks graduate to the core banking platform, the Bakshi Committee felt it would be ideal for the PACS affiliated to the District Central cooperative Bank to become its business correspondent so that all deposit made at the PACS level are accounted directly in the books of District central cooperative Bank and therefore are covered by the Deposit Insurance and Credit Guarantee Corporation(DICGC) protection and also the principal clients of the PACS, namely the farmer members, are able to get and operate ATM and Point of sale (POS) enabled Kisan Credit Cards.
+Theguidelines of Reserve Bank of India permits PACS to become business correspondents of commercial banks and regional rural banks, as and when the District Central Cooperative Banks graduate to the core banking platform.
+The Bakshi Committee felt it would be ideal for the PACS affiliated to the District Central cooperative Bank to become its business correspondent so that all deposit made at the PACS level are accounted directly in the books of District Central Cooperative Bank and therefore are covered by the Deposit Insurance and Credit Guarantee Corporation(DICGC) protection and also the principal clients of the PACS, namely the farmer members, are able to get and operate ATM and Point of Sale (POS) enabled Kissan Credit Cards.

-The Bakshi committee has also recommended that Aadhaar enabled Kisan Credit Cards be issued.
-NABARD has taken the lead in creating a common Core Banking Solution (CBS) system in more than 200 District Central Cooperative Banks (there are 366 such banks in all) and State Cooperative Banks across the country.
+The Bakshi committee has also recommended that Aadhaar enabled Kissan Credit Cards be issued to all the members/ NABARD has taken the lead in creating a Common Core Banking Solution (CBS) system in more than 200 District Central Cooperative Banks (there are 366 such banks in all) and State Cooperative Banks across the country.
 It is also creating the required ICT support infrastructure in the form of POS terminals and ATM card, along with arranging capacity building in District Central Cooperative Banks.
 This will enable District Central Cooperative Banks to provide doorstep banking facilities using the services of PACS as business correspondents.
 This will also make possible the members clients of District Central Cooperative Banks and PACS to connect to the national payment system and make use of all types of financial services.
 This can be put into effect in any District Central Cooperative Bank or State Cooperative Bank having stabilized CBS branches.